ryancooper/course-info/README.md

    ```

 If you don't know Git that well, this probably seemed very arcane.
 Just keep
-using Git and you'll keep understanding more and more.
+using Git and you'll understand more and more.

 ## Getting Newly Released Homework

 Pulling in homeworks that are released or previous homework solutions should be
-easy just so long as you set up your repository based on the instructions from
+easy as long as you set up your repository based on the instructions from
 the last section.

 1. All new homework and previous homework solutions will be posted to the